fernandacha/aws-serverless-etl-pipeline/README.md

 This project demonstrates the design and implementation of a scalable, cloud-native data pipeline built entirely with AWS serverless services.

 The pipeline ingests raw transactional data (NYC Taxi dataset), performs transformations using AWS Glue, orchestrates workflow dependencies with AWS Step Functions, and loads optimized analytical tables into Amazon Redshift for reporting and analytics.
+It focuses on:
+- Dimensional modeling (star schema)
+- ETL/ELT transformation design
+- Orchestration planning (Step Functions style workflow)
+- Infrastructure-as-Code structure (Terraform-ready)
+- Production-minded documentation and maintainable repo structure

 Infrastructure is provisioned using Terraform to ensure reproducibility, scalability, and Infrastructure-as-Code best practices.

 ## 🛠 Development Environment